MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Variable.md

 When you specify the **ValueOnly** parameter and the specified variable's value is a collection, this cmdlet returns a `[System.Object[]]`.
 This behavior prevents normal pipeline operation from processing the variable's values one at a time.
-A workaround to force collection enumeration is to enclose the `Get-Variable` command in parenthesis.
+A workaround to force collection enumeration is to enclose the `Get-Variable` command in parentheses.

 ## NOTES